 To Adrian/Sebastian, Thanks a lot for the great night and for sponsoring the drinks/hot chocolates. ;) Sebastian, if you ever read this, can you please send me the photos? :P

-Nice spacious room, common toilet and it's quite noisy due to it's a youth hostel and they have bar that opens at night.
+Hostel:- Nice spacious room, common toilet and it's quite noisy due to it's a youth hostel and they have bar that opens at night.

 Transportation: NA